 The most common form of transaction is a Bill of Sale formalising the sale of shares by one or more of the owners.
 Other transactions include the granting and release of mortgages and the execution of wills or letters of administration in the case of deaths.
 Prior to the Married Women's Property Act of 1882, they include the transfer of a woman's shares to her husband on marriage.
 There are also examples of the seizure of shares under court orders and their subsequent sale.

 The registers also record changes of the ship's name, and the previous name if the change was made on re-registration.
 Thus the same ship could have several different names and port references, so Annie, Bristol 4/1832 and Bessie, Beaumaris 12/1835 could well be the same vessel - only a check with one or both registers would tell.
 Of course, after the 1850s, the ship would have an official number which would not change on re-registration.

-These registers detail the fishing boats licensed at the port, and the port letter and fishing number allocated to them.
+These registers detail the fishing boats licensed at each port, and the port letter and fishing number allocated to them (eg BS 123).
 Fishing numbers are usually in the range 1 to 1500 and were re-used when a ship's licence ended.
 Fishing boats were classified as first, second or third class.
 Some of the fishing vessels listed were larger ships which also appear in the shipping registers.
 For more detail, see this link:

 The records of a port of registry commonly include: